sixhobbits/ritza/articles/what-is-value.md

 Software engineers are craftsman.
 They build things, solve problems, and ultimately create.
 In many companies, they might see "management" as a necessary evil.
 They might believe that they add value to the company by shipping code _in spite_ of management rather than with the support of management.

-Managers oversee and deligate.
+Managers oversee and delegate.
 In software engineering teams, they may or may not be technical.
 Either way, they may see engineers as fungible: simply doing the ground work which can be done by any of millions of replaceable drones, and believe that it is the direction of these workers that ultimately creates value.

 It might be tempting to believe that one of them is correct, but given there are pretty smart people in both camps, it would make more sense that they're _both_ correct, by different definitions or configurations of "value".